xero/moebius-web/README.md

 See also '[Custom Brush](#custombrush)' and '[Load Brush](#loadbrush)', and '[Changing the default filename](#changedefaultfilename)'.

+# Load Font

+Allows a font image to be loaded for the current session.
+The font must be drawn as white text on a black background and aligned to a 16x16 grid with no additional spacing.
+Each glyph must be 8 pixels wide, and no more than 32 pixels high.

 # Export as PNG

 Saves a PNG file using the current filename to the browser's download folder.